9Quid/WindowsServer2022-Lab/08-WSUS-and-Windows-Backup-Lab/README.md

 ## Objectives

-The objectives of this lab was to isnstall and configure the WSUS role on Windows Server 2022 and synchronize updates from Microsoft Update.
+The objectives of this lab was to install and configure the WSUS role on Windows Server 2022 and synchronize updates from Microsoft Update.
 Create computer groups for targeted update deployments, approve and deploy updates to domain-joined clients.
 Lastly verify that clients received and applied updates from the WSUS server.

 **Steps 1.
 Prepare Storage for WSUS**

-- First I added a dedicated virtual hard drive to be used for the WSUS server `20GB`
+- First, I added a dedicated virtual hard drive to be used for the WSUS server `20GB`

 - In Disk Management, I initialized the new disk, created a volume, and formated it with NTFS.